1. Basics of polyrith

 1.4.
 Basics of the polyrith tactic

 Surprise!
 None of the work we did in the last two sections finding the coefficients for linear_combination by hand was necessary.
-A brand new tactic, polyrith, contributed to mathlib in July 2022 by Brown undergraduate Dhruv Bhatia, will obtain them from the Sage function MPolynomial_libsingular.lift, so long as you have an internet connection.
+The tactic, polyrith, contributed to Mathlib in July 2022 by Brown undergraduate Dhruv Bhatia, will obtain them from the Sage function MPolynomial_libsingular.lift, so long as you have an internet connection.

 (The tactic also requires that your python3 have the requests package installed.
 This is probably already the case, but if you encounter bugs that look like they might be caused by this, install the package by running python3 -m pip install requests at the command line.)